OSGeo/gdal/gdal/doc/source/drivers/vector/gpkg.rst

   creating a spatial layer without any explicit CRS

 - SRID -1, for a Undefined Projected CRS.
-It might be selected by creating a layer with a CRS instanciated from the following WKT string:
+It might be selected by creating a layer with a CRS instantiated from the following WKT string:
   ``LOCAL_CS["Undefined cartesian SRS"]``.
 (GDAL >= 3.3)

 Level of support of GeoPackage Extensions